 Failing to file or closing the transaction before the Competition Board's approval can result in a turnover-based monetary fine.
 The fine is calculated according to the annual local Turkish turnover of the acquirer generated in the financial year preceding the fining decision at a rate of 0.1 per cent.
 It will be imposed on the acquiring party.
 In the case of mergers, it will apply to both merging parties.
-The monetary fine will, in any event, not be less than 26,027 lira for 2019.
+The monetary fine will, in any event, be no less than 31,903 lira for 2020.
 This monetary fine does not depend on whether the Turkish Competition Authority will ultimately clear the transaction.